apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 This section will document the meaning of each field in an `AirbyteStream`

-- `json_schema` - This field contains a [JsonSchema](https://json-schema.org/understanding-json-schema) representation of the schema of the stream.
+- `json_schema` - This field contains a [JSON Schema](https://json-schema.org/understanding-json-schema) representation of the schema of the stream.
 - `supported_sync_modes` - The sync modes that the stream supports.
 By default, all sources support `FULL_REFRESH`.
 Even if this array is empty, it can be assumed that a source supports `FULL_REFRESH`.
 The allowed sync modes are `FULL_REFRESH` and `INCREMENTAL`.
 - `source_defined_cursor` - If a source supports the `INCREMENTAL` sync mode, and it sets this field to true, it is responsible for determining internally how it tracks which records in a source are new or updated since the last sync.
 When set to `true`, `default_cursor_field` should also be set.
 - `default_cursor_field` - If a source supports the `INCREMENTAL` sync mode, it may, optionally, set this field.
 If this field is set, and the user does not override it with the `cursor_field` attribute in the `ConfiguredAirbyteStream` \(described below\), this field will be used as the cursor.
 It is an array of keys to a field in the schema.

 #### Data Types

-Airbyte maintains a set of types that intersects with those of JSONSchema but also includes its own.
+Airbyte maintains a set of types that intersects with those of JSON Schema but also includes its own.
 More information on supported data types can be found in [Supported Data Types](supported-data-types.md).

 ### ConfiguredAirbyteStream